 Her inexpensive walking tours are a delightful alternative to the crowded commercial tours that bring groups to the island.
 Instead of being herded around in a big group, you'll stroll around Burano with a personable young woman who'll point out landmarks, talk about the island's culture, and answer questions on anything from Burano's lacemaking industry to "Where do the local children go to school?"

 During our own tour, we were introduced to the island's history and culture, but we also learned how the local people live and work.
 (We had encounters with quite a few Burano natives during our tour: Silvia Zanella has spent most of her life on the island, and she exchanged greetings with local acquaintances in Italian or the Buranello dialect as we walked around.)

 Discover Burano's basic tour is the "Secret Corners of Burano Island" walk, which is available in one-hour and 1.5-hour versions every day except Monday.
 (This is the tour that we experienced.)

 Other public tours are available, with topics ranging from "Artisans of Burano" to "Burano from the Sky" (stair-climbing required) and "Burano & San Francesco Island."

 You can also book a private tour for one to 10 persons, with narration in English, Italian, Spanish, or French.
-For details, see the Discover Burano Web site.
+For current tour listings and prices, see the Discover Burano Web site.